mainwp/mainwp.dev/memory-bank/systemPatterns.md

 5. **Custom Content → GitHub Pages**: Manually created content is preserved in the main directory.

 6. **Error Logs → Monitoring**: Error handling system captures and reports issues in the documentation process.

+7. **Source Repositories → Pronamic WP Documentor**: Source code is analyzed to extract hooks documentation.

+8. **Pronamic WP Documentor → Hooks Documentation**: Raw hooks documentation is generated from source code.

+9. **Hooks Documentation → Categorization Script**: Raw hooks documentation is processed and categorized.

+10. **Categorization Script → Organized Documentation**: Hooks are organized into functional categories for better discoverability.

+11. **Source Code → GitHub Repository Links**: Source code references in hooks documentation are transformed into direct links to the GitHub repository, allowing developers to easily view the implementation.

+12. **API Reference (RST) ↔ Developer Guides (Markdown)**: Complementary documentation types that reference each other to provide a complete picture of the system.

+13. **Developer Guides → Multiple Reference Sources**: Developer guides link to API docs, GitHub source code, and other guides to provide comprehensive context.